Linda Holzer, professor of music, joined the faculty at

 2000 AHSS Faculty Scholarship Award for research on Pulitzer prize-winning composer Ellen Taaffe Zwilich, which led to the publication of an article on Zwilich's music in Piano & Keyboard magazine, and the performance of new piano solo and chamber music works by Zwilich.

-Creative Activity/Research: Piano soloist and chamber musician; injury-preventive piano technique; piano music of the 20th and 21st Centuries, esp.
+Creative Activity/Research: Piano soloist and chamber musician; injury-preventive piano technique (click here to see the supplemental web site on Healthy Keyboarding); piano music of the 20th and 21st Centuries, esp.
 American composers and women composers; career guidance for music majors; business and pedagogic practices of piano teachers; concert performance technology

-Lecture-recitals, interest papers, workshops, research papers, and panel discussions at numerous conferences such as: College Music Society national and regional conferences, the National Conference on Keyboard Pedagogy, the Network of Music Career Development Officers international conference, the US Distance Learning Association national conference, the UAMS Teaching with Technology Symposium, WIMBA national conference, the Arkansas State Music Teachers Association conference, Arkansas Music Educators Association state conference, Hendrix College Festival of Women Composers
+Lecture-recitals, interest papers, workshops, research papers, and panel discussions at numerous conferences such as: College Music Society national and regional conferences, the National Conference on Keyboard Pedagogy, the Australasian Piano Pedagogy Conference, the Network of Music Career Development Officers international conference, the US Distance Learning Association national conference, the UAMS Teaching with Technology Symposium, WIMBA national conference, the Arkansas State Music Teachers Association conference, Arkansas Music Educators Association state conference, Hendrix College Festival of Women Composers

-Teaching areas: piano performance, piano pedagogy; piano literature; aural skills, music appreciation; music theory.
+Teaching areas: piano performance, piano pedagogy & literature; aural skills, music appreciation; music theory; creativity/innovation/entrepreneurship.
 Web-enhanced, blended, hybrid, and online courses.

 2007 – 2013 Team leader for the Teaching with Technology Team of the UALR College of Arts, Humanities, and Social Sciences